frame-lang/frame-docs/index.rst

 Frame is supported by the Framepiler - a transpiler written in Rust that generates Frame systems in Python, UML and eventually other languages.
-To support taking full advantage of the target langauge, Frame syntax is very permissive in passing through native syntax.
-Where there is a conflict between Frame syntax and the target language, Frame enables passthrough syntax using literal "superstrings" that simply inject the contents of the superstring into the output.
+To support taking full advantage of the capabilities of the target language, Frame syntax is very permissive in passing through native syntax implicitly.
+Where there is a conflict between Frame syntax and the target language, Frame enables explicit passthrough syntax using literal "superstrings" that simply inject the contents of the superstring into the output.

 Statechart Semantics